iTwin/itwin-unreal-plugin/Documentation/InstallationAndUse/README.md

 ### <a id="load-external-tileset"></a>Ability to load external tilesets
 It is also possible to load "external" tilesets (ie. non-iModels, like tileset coming from Cesium Ion server) by following these steps:
-- Drag and drop an `ITwinCesium3DTileset` actor from the Content Browser into your level.<br>
+- Drag and drop a `Cesium3DTileset` actor from the Content Browser into your level.<br>
-  This actor can be found in the content browser inside folder `Plugins/iTwin for Unreal C++ Classes/ITwinCesiumRuntime/Public`.<br>
+  This actor can be found in the content browser inside folder `Plugins/iTwin for Unreal C++ Classes/CesiumRuntime/Public`.<br>
 - In the actor's Details panel, in the `Cesium` section, fill the `Source`, `Url`, `Ion Asset ID`, `Ion Access token` fields depending on the source of your tileset.

 ## Configuration file